Steve-Fenton/JestSpec/README.md

 JestSpec works with most JavaScript test frameworks.

-The example is based on running specifications within Jest, but in practice you can use other test frameworks to wrap your specifications.
-Just use the appropriate assertions in your step files and whatever code you write tests in in your test file.
+The example is based on running specifications within Jest, but in practice, you can use other test frameworks to wrap your specifications.
+Just use the appropriate assertions in your step files and the relevant test code to wrap the `await spec.run` call.

 ## Missing steps